beemorris/beemorris.github.io/_pages/about.md

 I also led a Dependency Parsing Reading Group at IU for a year and a half.

+I am currently working on getting my Pilates teaching certification.
 In my spare time I enjoy listening to music, playing video games, and spending time with my cat.
 I am also trying to maintain the Swedish I learned during my semester abroad at Linköpings universitet.